9664250/TeamSparkleRocket/README.md

 * Shayla will help document updates/progress.

 While working on robot, the builders encountered some issues with the wheels.
 One of them stopped working.
-We think the axel is too small and maybe fell out of the robot, so we will quickly redo that wheel by adding a new axel.
+We think the axle is too small and maybe fell out of the robot, so we will quickly redo that wheel by adding a new axle.
 Another issue is that some of the wheels don't touch the ground because of the new weight distribution due to the claw.
 About 4 weeks ago, we added temporary weight to the front, which may be a factor in the weight disproportion.
 We will remove those after the wheel is fixed, which may take a while because of the amount of added parts we have.

 Driving Log (recorded by Cassandra and Shayla):
 * (Records the # of trials, whether the robot was successful in grabbing the donut, whether the wheels/motors/claw worked properly, whether the robot was successful overall, and any unexpected issues that we will need to fix.)